 Now, you are a social media marketer 🏋️or a marketing agency handling multiple Twitter accounts, along with taking care of your client’s cross-platform presence.

-Not only that but as a new kid in the block, you have to prove your social media performance by analyzing multi-channel performance and make a concrete social report out of it.
+Not only that, you have to prove your multi-channel performance and make a concrete social report out of it.

-On top of that, you face several challenges of:
+On top of that, you face several challenges: